Skip to content

 /model Model picker - choose the planner model, set idle timeout, browse and download local models, manage remote models

-/tools Two-level tool browser - all agent tools grouped by capability set
+/tools Two-level tool browser - all agent tools grouped by capability set, with their tier

 /mcp MCP server list - servers, their tools, and per-server approval mode

-/config Config editor - capabilities, sandbox mode, and logging
+/config Config editor - capabilities, lazy tools, sandbox mode, context compaction, prefill cache, and logging

 /compact Compact the current conversation immediately